 The bench of Justices Indu Malhotra and Sanjiv Khanna on 16th August 2019 in Sunita Tokas & Anr.
 Versus New India Insurance Co.
 Ltd. & Anr reiterated that age of deceased is the fabric in deciding enhancement of compensation granted through Motor Accident Claims Tribunal, Patiala House Courts, New Delhi.

-The son of the Appellants viz.
+The son of the Appellants, viz.
 Pradeep Tokas, 21 years was a student who became a trained swimmer and had received prizes on Statestage occasions.
-On 11.05.2004, he met an accident with a truck simultaneously as sitting on a two-wheeler.
-The truck turned into status in the middle of the street with no indicator lighting fixtures on.
-The twowheeler dashed against the stationary truck, and each Pradeep Tokas and the driver died instant.
+On 11.05.2004, he met with an accident with a truck simultaneously as sitting on a two-wheeler.
+The truck turned onto the street in the middle of the street with no indicator lighting fixtures.
+The twowheeler dashed against the stationary truck, and each Pradeep Tokas and the driver died instantly.

 Aggrieved with the aid of the aforesaid Judgment, the Appellant–Claimants filed the prevailing Civil Appeal to enhance the compensation awarded.
-Court depended on Amrit Bhanu Shali & Ors.
-V. National Insurance Co.
-Wherein the apex courtroom had held that the choice of the multiplier is primarily based at the age of the deceased, and now not on the idea of the age of the dependants.
-There can be several dependants of the deceased, whose ages could vary.
-Therefore, the age of the dependants might have no nexus with the computation of compensation.
+The court depended on Amrit Bhanu Shali & Ors.
+V. National Insurance Co., wherein the apex court held that the choice of the multiplier is primarily based on the age of the deceased, and not based on the dependents.
+There can be several dependents of the deceased, whose ages could vary.
+Therefore, the age of the dependents might have no nexus with the computation of compensation.
 In the prevailing case, because the deceased became 21 years vintage, the Multiplier of 18 became applicable as consistent with the table set out within the Sarla Verma case.
 The court stated the High Court had erred in reducing the notional earnings of the deceased from Rs.
 16,246/ as provided using the MACT to Rs.
 7,500/.
 The Court held that the deceased changed into a skilled swimmer who had won several Statestage competitions.
 His mother runs a Swimming/Gym Centre at Air Force Station (Central School), Gurgaon.
-Therefore, in reality, the deceased had the potential to earn a dwelling by using his capabilities.
+Therefore, in reality, the deceased had the potential to earn a living by using his capabilities.